 These little penguins bear a yellow band from their eyes reaching backwards, like the arms of invisible sunglasses.

 Luckily the Hoiho like the beaches at Otago Peninsula to lay their eggs and raise their young.
-Seeing how beautiful these beaches are,
+Seeing how beautiful these beaches are, its not hard to see why!
+Yellow-eyed penguins tend to nest with some shrubs and flax about and fiercely guard their best.
+This is quite different from other species of penguins who are more social when raising offspring.

 Yellow-eyed penguins are quite shy with humans and I always remember our guide telling us that contact stresses them out so much they can even have a heart attack.
 I’m sure how true that is, but contact is a minimal as possible.